tibs/python-history/python-history.rst

   documents, started by Andrew Kuchling in 1999 (for 2.0).
 He continued until 2.7 in 2010, by which time it was traditional/expected to have them.

+  I hope I've transcribed information correctly - any mistakes are mine.
+  Similarly, I've not included *all* the information for each release, and what is omitted is detrermined by my own preferences (at the time of making this set of slides), so apologies to anyone if I've left out stuff they would have cared about.

-  His slides for `Why projects should have What's New documents`_ are worth reading through.
+  By the way, Andrew Kuchling's slides for `Why projects should have What's New documents`_ are worth reading through.

   .. _`Why projects should have What's New documents`: https://speakerdeck.com/akuchling/why-projects-should-have-whats-new-documents

+  General resources:

   * http://legacy.python.org/download/releases/src/README - historical Python
     sources, up to 2.0